 - UW-Milwaukee Radiologic Technology Program Clinical Instructors

-- Students must be in good health and physical condition in order to be capable of performing the duties required of a radiologic technologist.
+- You must be in good health and physical condition in order to be capable of performing the duties required of a radiologic technologist.
 Immunizations must be current.
-Applicants should be aware that Radiographers must have the ability to:
+You should be aware that Radiographers must have the ability to:

 - Lift more than 50 pounds routinely

-- Must be able to reach 72 inches from the floor
+- Be able to reach 72 inches from the floor

-- Must have the visual acuity to adjust CRT monitor, as well as visualize facial features in indirect lighting situations
+- Have the visual acuity to adjust CRT monitor, as well as visualize facial features in indirect lighting situations

 - Push and pull routinely